Zatoichi's Flashing Sword: Plot

 The four ronin arrive Yasugoro hires them to kidnap Seiroku.
 Yasugoro's men claim Seiroku tried to kill Yasugoro.
 They say Bunkichi can either hand over the river right's, fight or they will kill Seiroku.
 Yasugoro's sister tells Yasugoro that the Inspector says to kill the prisoner to start a war.

 The Yakuza pursuing Ichi find him at the river bathing.
 He goes into deeper water and when they follow, he kills them while submerged.
-He goes to the Inspector's house, meets with him and Yasugoro's sister, kills them both and frees Seiroku.
+He goes to Yasugoro's house, knocks Yasugaro and Yasugoro's sister unconscious, and frees Seiroku.
 Seiroku proves ungrateful.
 He goes home and lies about escaping by himself.

 The lead ronin comes up with a plan to break Ichi's alliance with Bunkichi.
 Yasugoro sends a letter to Bunkichi claiming the Intendant will mediate at a meeting.
 Bunkicihi arrives and Yasugoro claims the mediator isn't present because Yasugoro wants Bunkichi to have a chance to give up the famous fugitive Ichi rather than have Bunkichi arrested for harbouring the criminal.
 Bunkichi falls for the deceit and sends Ichi on his way.
 Ichi is confused about why he is being forced to leave before the fireworks and refuses the money Bunkichi offers.
 Kuni is distressed that Ichi must leave and that she can't say why.
 As he says goodbyes to the household he tells Seiroku, having recognised Seiroku by scent when Seiroku arrived at home, that "you really shouldn't shoot people with guns" then he leaves town.

 With Ichi gone Yasugoro attacks Bunkichi's house killing almost everyone present (but not Kuni and her sister who are safe in a locked storeroom).
 Ichi, wishing to see, or at least be close to, the fireworks turns back and over hears the ronin, who are camped outside of town, as they brag about the plan.
 Ichi kills them and goes to Yasugoro's house to exact retribution.
 He cuts down the candles and forces them to fight in the dark.
 After killing Yasugoro he stands for a moment in the light of the fireworks.